MAIF/otoroshi/manual/src/main/paradox/install/setup-otoroshi.md

 # Setup Otoroshi

+in this section we are going to configure otoroshi before running it for the first time

+## Setup the database

 Right now, Otoroshi supports multiple datastore.
 You can choose one datastore over another depending on your use case.

 @@@div { .plugin .platform }